-Do ID3 tags matter for SEO?
+Do ID3 tags matter for podcasts?
+What about SEO?

-Do ID3 tags matter for SEO?
+Do ID3 tags matter for podcasts?
+What about SEO?

 ID3 tags, normally added by your digital audio editor, can control the information you see when you play back audio in players like Winamp or VLC.
 They’re little hidden pieces of information held within your audio file.